-Hydro Tasmania contends that generators who meet the current TFOS (and therefore do not benefit from the change) should not be required to contribute to the additional FCAS costs7 imposed by the new TFOS.
-It submits that maintaining the current approach to cost recovery would create regulatory uncertainty and impede economic efficiency by distorting signals for investment in new generation.
-Further, Hydro Tasmania suggests that maintaining the existing cost recovery methodology would be contrary to the causer pays principle that has historically governed FCAS cost recovery in the National Electricity Market (NEM).
+Hydro Tasmania contends that generators who meet the pre-2008 TFOS (and therefore do not benefit from the change) should not be required to contribute to the additional MAS costs imposed by the 2008 TFOS.
+It submits that maintaining the pre-2008 approach to cost recovery would create regulatory uncertainty and impede economic efficiency by distorting signals for investment in new generation.
+Further, Hydro Tasmania suggests that maintaining the existing cost recovery methodology would be contrary to the causer pays principle that has historically governed MAS cost recovery in the National Electricity Market (NEM).